Jerry Falwell: Liberty Christian Academy

-During the 1950s and 1960s, Falwell spoke and campaigned against the civil rights activist Martin Luther King Jr. and the racial desegregation of public school systems by the US federal government.
-Liberty Christian Academy (LCA, founded as Lynchburg Christian Academy) is a Christian school in Lynchburg which was described in 1966 by the Lynchburg News as "a private school for white students".
+During the 1950s and 1960s, Falwell spoke and campaigned against the civil rights activist Martin Luther King Jr. and the racial desegregation of public school systems by the federal government.
+Liberty Christian Academy (LCA, founded as Lynchburg Christian Academy) is a Christian school in Lynchburg that the Lynchburg News in 1966 called "a private school for white students".

-The Lynchburg Christian Academy later opened in 1967 by Falwell as a segregation academy and as a ministry of Thomas Road Baptist Church.
+Falwell opened The Lynchburg Christian Academy in 1967 as a segregation academy and a ministry of Thomas Road Baptist Church.

-The Liberty Christian Academy is today recognized as an educational facility by the Commonwealth of Virginia through the Virginia State Board of Education, Southern Association of Colleges and Schools, and the Association of Christian Schools International.
+The Liberty Christian Academy is recognized as an educational facility by the Commonwealth of Virginia through the Virginia State Board of Education, Southern Association of Colleges and Schools, and the Association of Christian Schools International.

 Liberty University

 In 1971, Falwell co-founded Liberty University with Elmer L. Towns.
-Liberty University offers over 350 accredited programs of study, with approximately 13,000 residential students and 90,000 online.
+Liberty University offers over 350 accredited programs of study, with approximately 16,000 students on-campus and 100,000 online.

 Moral Majority

-The Moral Majority became one of the largest political lobby groups for evangelical Christians in the United States during the 1980s.
-According to Falwell's self-published autobiography, the Moral Majority was promoted as being "pro-life, pro-traditional family, pro-moral, and pro-American" and was credited with delivering two thirds of the white evangelical vote to Ronald Reagan during the 1980 presidential election.
+During the 1980s, the Moral Majority became one of the largest political lobbies for evangelical Christians in the U.S. According to Falwell's autobiography, the Moral Majority was promoted as "pro-life, pro-traditional family, pro-moral, and pro-American" and was credited with delivering two-thirds of the white evangelical vote to Ronald Reagan in the 1980 presidential election.
 According to Jimmy Carter, "that autumn [1980] a group headed by Jerry Falwell purchased $10 million in commercials on southern radio and TV to brand me as a traitor to the South and no longer a Christian."
-During his time as head of the Moral Majority, Falwell consistently pushed for Republican candidates and for conservative politics.
+As head of the Moral Majority, Falwell consistently supported Republican candidates and conservative politics.
 This led Billy Graham to criticize him for "sermonizing" about political issues that lacked a moral element.
-Graham later stated at the time of Falwell's death, "We did not always agree on everything, but I knew him to be a man of God.
+At the time of Falwell's death, Graham said: "We did not always agree on everything, but I knew him to be a man of God.
 His accomplishments went beyond most clergy of his generation."